 Employees are required to pay 4% of their assessment base towards health insurance.
 The assessment base is their gross wage subject to a maximum of three times the average wage registered two years prior (t-2).
-Health insurance contributions payable on income from agreements are fixed at 14% of the minimum gross wage.
+Since 2011 are payable health insurance contribution on income from dividends over 44.2% of average wage two years prior at rate 10%.
 Persons who are normally entitled to credited health insurance contributions paid by the central government (see section 2.4.5) and also derive employment income do not pay health insurance contributions provided that their earnings are less than half the minimum gross wage.
 When the employment income of these categories is over the limit, health insurance contributions amount to 14% of that income.